dojo4/redmine_freshbooks_sync/README.md

 # FreshBooks integration for Redmine

 Plugin for Redmine.
 Adds the ability to associate Redmine projects with FreshBooks Projects and push Redmine time entries to FreshBooks.
-This is exlucsively for the New FreshBooks as opposd to Classic FreshBooks.
+This is exclusively for the New FreshBooks as opposd to Classic FreshBooks.

 If you are currently running Classic FreshBooks you will need to migrate to New